American Idol controversies: Season 19 Murphy ouster

 Nineteenth season contestant Murphy was not picked for the Top 24 by the judges.
 His elimination was noteworthy on Twitter, with the hashtag #BringBackMurphy being used most often.

 Season 19 Arthur Gunn comeback

 Nineteenth season added a comeback round where contestants from the previous season competed to earn a place in the live shows.
-When eighteen-season runner-up Arthur Gunn was selected for this contest alongside several semifinalists, fans claimed he was being given an unfair advantage.
+When eighteenth-season runner-up Arthur Gunn was selected for this contest alongside several semifinalists, fans claimed he was being given an unfair advantage.
 Gunn won the contest and joined the competition at the final ten.
 His comeback was unpopular with many fans, with some claiming that the nineteenth season was rigged for him to win at the expense of favorites such as Grace Kinstler or Willie Spence, who had been part of the series from the beginning.
 An unsuccessful campaign to disqualify Gunn from the competition was started by fans of the contestants that originally auditioned for the nineteenth season.
 Gunn was eventually eliminated during the top seven round.